intel/ansible-intel-aws-mysql/roles/intel_optimized_mysql_server_replica_testing/README.md

 The MySQL Optimizations were based off [Intel Xeon Tunning guides](<https://www.intel.com/content/www/us/en/developer/articles/guide/open-source-database-tuning-guide-on-xeon-systems.html>)

 ## Installation of `intel_optimized_mysql_server_replica_testing` role
-### Below are ways to `How to install and use it`
+### Below are ways to install and use it:
-1. **Case 1:-** Install collection using Ansible Galaxy (Use as third party collection, installed in default location), Use below command to installed collection
+1. **Case 1:-** Install collection using Ansible Galaxy (Use as third party collection, installed in default location), use below command to installed collection:
     ```commandline
         ansible-galaxy  collection install <intel.ansible-intel-aws-mysql>
     ```

-2. **Case 2:-** Install collection using Ansible Galaxy (Installed in given location), Use below command to installed collection
+2. **Case 2:-** Install collection using Ansible Galaxy (Installed in given location), use below command to installed collection:

     1.
        ```commandline
        ansible-galaxy  collection install -p <local path> <intel.ansible-intel-aws-mysql>
        ```
-       Note: collection will download collection, you can remove as per need
+       Note: collection will download collection, you can remove as per need.

-   2. Download source and Copy role directory to your Ansible  boilerplate  from GitHub (Used to extended behavior of role)
+   2. Download source and copy role directory to your Ansible  boilerplate  from GitHub (Used to extended behavior of role)
        ```commandline
        git clone https://github.com/OTCShare2/ansible-intel-aws-mysql.git
        cd ansible-intel-aws-mysql